Savernish/cpp-fundamentals/README.md

 ## Project Philosophy

-While Python is exceptional for research and prototyping, production ML systems often require the speed, memory control, and low-level hardware access that C++ provides.
-This project bridges that gap by systematically building the skills needed to write, build, and integrate high-performance C++ code into Python applications using tools like PyBind11.
+While Python is great for prototyping, production ML systems often need the speed and control of C++.
+This project shows how to bridge that gap, with real code and a test harness to verify C++ results against Python.

 ## Learning Roadmap & Modules